rae-gh/rae/docs/index.md

 ![image info](./assets/density.png)

+---

 ### Status notes
+#### 25/12/24
-- 25/12/24 - this is under development to write up my current progress, nothing is complete currently it is all notes to self.
+This is under development to write up my current progress, nothing is complete currently it is all notes to self.